bosch-aisecurity-aishield/watchtower/README.md

 ## Limitation

-1. Support only for public Git and huggingface repository.
-2. Enable AWS S3 bucket support by configuring role-based credentials, where a specialized role is crafted to grant minimal read-only access.
-3. Doesn't support scanning of .pb file from s3 buckets.
+1. Limited support for scanning of .pb file from s3 buckets.
-4. Presidio analyser has 1000000 (1GB) has max length.
+2. Presidio analyser has a max length limit of upto 1000000 (1GB).
 Any data greater than 1GB will not be captured in reports.
-5. Possible miss-match in severity levels from Whispers library and Watchtower severity levels.
+3. Possible mismatch in severity levels from Whispers library and Watchtower severity levels.
-6. Watchtower application is tested in Ubuntu LTS 22.04.

 ### Upcoming Features